 All newly admitted, first-year students in the Faculty of Arts & Science can register for any of these courses, regardless of college affiliation or entry stream.
 Taught by some of the Faculty's leading scholars, the best researchers and teachers at U of T, First-Year Foundations focus on issues, questions and controversies surrounding a particular topic or theme.

-Read below to learn more about First-Year Foundation Seminars, First-Year Foundation Ones Programs, and the Vic One Hundred series.
+Read below to learn more about First-Year Foundations Seminars, First-Year Foundations Ones Programs, and the Vic One Hundred series.

-(Please note: Some First-Year Foundation Ones Programs require an application, while you enrol in others during summer course selection.
+(Please note: Some First-Year Foundations Ones Programs require an application, while you enrol in others during summer course selection.
 See details below.)